Welcome to the League

 Scoring and Playoffs

-Players will receive 1 Leagues Point for playing the match and 1 League Point for each game won.
+Players will receive 1 League Point for playing the match and 1 League Point for each game won.

 Example: PA wins the match in two games over PB.